riscv-software-src/riscof/docs/source/inputs.rst

 YAML specs
 ----------

-The yaml specs in the DUT plugin directory are the most important inputs to the RISCOF framework.
+The YAML specs in the DUT plugin directory are the most important inputs to the RISCOF framework.
 All decisions of filtering tests depend on the these YAML files.
 The files must follow the syntax/format specified by `riscv-config <https://github.com/riscv/riscv-config>`_.
 These YAMLs are validated in RISCOF using riscv-config.